midtown-ai/glossary/glossary/l.md

 # Logistic Regression
+# LogReg

- Not how long it will take for my car to stop given my speed (linear regression), but whether I am going to hit the tree or not (logistic regression). used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.
+ Not how long it will take for my car to stop given my speed ([linear regression]), but whether I am going to hit the tree or not (logistic regression). used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.
 This can be extended to model several classes of events such as determining whether an image contains a cat, dog, lion, etc...
 Each object being detected in the image would be assigned a probability between 0 and 1 and the sum adding to one.

  ![]( {{site.assets}}/l/logistic_regression_data.png ){: width="100%"}

  ![]( {{site.assets}}/l/logistic_regression_fitting.png ){: width="100%"}

  Beware:
-  * To turn a probability into a classification, we need to use a threshold (P>0.5 or P<0.5)!
+  * To turn a probability into a [classification], we need to use a threshold (if P>0.3 or P<0.3 then ...)!
-   * What about using a different P threshold? ==> multiple confusion matrix ==> ROC Curve
+   * What about using a different P threshold? ==> multiple confusion matrix ==> [ROC Curve]

- See also [L], [ML Algorithm Evaluation], [Regression], [ROC Curve]
+ See also [L], [ML Algorithm Evaluation], [Regression]

 # Logit

+ ~ value before the activation function?
+Logit is unbounded, it can take any value

  A "logit" typically refers to the log-odds ratio in statistics and logistic regression.
 In binary logistic regression, the logistic function is used to model the probability that a given instance belongs to a particular category.
 The logit function, denoted as "logit," is the natural logarithm of the [odds] that an event will occur, expressed as: